bbcarchdev/res_moodle_stack/README.md

 Moodle will be accessible at http://moodle.
 Admin username/password:
 `admin/admin`.

-The RES search service will be at http://pluginservice:8888/minimal.html.

-The Moodle plugin can be accessed as follows:
+The RES Moodle plugin can be accessed as follows:

 * Go to the test course (set up by default in the Docker image).
 * Login with admin/admin.